 Next, you can also win some just amazing prizes but the T&C say they will be, in layman’s terms, spread out over the time period of the promotion.
-So, the way I read it, it would be better for you to either save and click a few of your links each week during the promotion (for max shot at big prizes) or mail the 94 entries in over time.
+So, the way I read it, it would be better for you to either save and click a few of your links each week during the promotion (for a max shot at big prizes) or mail in the 94 entries over time.
 I think I will send them all in at once and save at least half of my links to click over the next two months.
 That way I am locking in a chunk of points upfront and we will see what comes of the rest of them.
 Fun stuff!

 So let me apologize that you may now have destroyed your weekend (and maybe your family’s as well) and will be stuck in front of the TV enduring elementary school punishment for the shot at “free” hotel points and maybe some big prizes as well!
 Oh, btw, if you don’t have the Chase IHG MasterCard, check out their current offer now! – René